Using less of the Colorado River takes a willing farmer and $45 million in federal funds

 Upper Basin facing increased pressure

-After failing to agree, the Upper and Lower Basins submitted competing proposals to the U.S. Bureau of Reclamation.
+After failing to come to an agreement, the Upper and Lower basins submitted competing proposals to the U.S. Bureau of Reclamation.
 Lower Basin officials committed to a baseline of 1.5 million acre-feet in cuts, plus more when conditions warrant.
 They also called for the Upper Basin to share in those additional cuts when reservoirs dip below a certain level.

 Upper Basin officials have balked at the notion that their water users should share in any cuts, saying they already suffer shortages in dry years.
-They say the source of the problem is the Lower Basin's overuse.
+The source of the problem, they say, is overuse by the Lower Basin.

 Plus, without ever having violated the 1922 Colorado River Compact by using more than the 7.5 million acre-feet allotted to them, they say there’s no way to enforce mandatory cuts on the Upper Basin.

-Inherent in the Upper Basin’s stance is a contradiction: Why maintain that the Lower Basin is both the source of the problem and responsible for a solution but then agree to do the SCPP or a conservation program like it?
+Inherent in the Upper Basin’s stance is a contradiction: Why maintain that both the source of the problem and responsibility for a solution rest with the Lower Basin, but then agree to do the SCPP or a conservation program like it?

 Grower attitudes key to program success